alphagov/paas-developer-docs/docs/deploying_services/postgres.md

 Your app will need to parse the ``VCAP_SERVICES`` [environment variable](/deploying_apps/#environment-variables) to get details of the PostgreSQL service (or use a library that does so).

-(Note that if your app is written in Ruby, the Cloud Foundry Ruby buildpack will automatically parse ``VCAP_SERVICES`` and set DATABASE_URL to the first database found.)
+(Note that for some languages/frameworks, the Cloud Foundry Ruby buildpack will automatically parse ``VCAP_SERVICES`` and set DATABASE_URL to the first database found.)

 Use ``cf env APPNAME`` to see the environment variables.